 Aggregate commercial fishery catch-rates are calculated based on the catch (in weight) relative to the amount of gear deployed at each location (a set).
-Effort for each set is standardized to an effective skate (ES) that is 1,800 feet long, with 100 hooks (and therefore an 18-foot average spacing), based on the number of skates fished (S), the average number of hooks fished per skate (N_h), and the hook-spacing (H_s; Figure 32) based on the relationship given by Hamley and Skud (1978):
+Effort for each set is standardized to an effective skate (ES) that is 1,800 feet long, with 100 hooks (and therefore an 18-foot average spacing), based on the number of skates fished (S), the average number of hooks fished per skate (N_h), and the hook-spacing (H_s ; Figure 32) based on the relationship given by Hamley and Skud (1978):

-$$ES = S \cdot \left(\frac{N_h}{100}\right) \cdot 1.52 \cdot (1 - e^{-0.06 \cdot H_s})$$
+$$ES = S \cdot \left(\frac{N_h}{100}\right) \cdot 1.52 \cdot (1 - e^{-0.06 \cdot H_S})$$

-This effective skate relationship has recently been reevaluated (Monnahan and Stewart 2018) and the results of that investigation suggest a slightly different relationship than that estimated historically.
-The IPHC will be considering an update to its data processing methods to reflect that revised relationship in the near future.
-The sum of the catch weight (C) for all sets (s) reported from a Regulatory Area (a) each year (y) is divided by the sum of the effective skates to obtain the total WPUE, or index (l):
+This effective skate relationship was reevaluated (Monnahan and Stewart 2018) and the results of that investigation suggest a similar but slightly different relationship than that estimated historically.
+The sum of the catch weight (C) for all sets (s) reported from a Regulatory Area (s) each year (s) is divided by the sum of the effective skates to obtain the total WPUE, or index (s):